elastic/apm-agent-java/docs/reference/config-profiling.md

 ::::{note}
 This feature is currently experimental, which means it is disabled by default and it is not guaranteed to be backwards compatible in future releases.
-It is currently only supported on Java 7 to Java 23, newer versions are unsupported.
 ::::